 The application of Littleton may be helpful if the debtor took all of the funds from a defunct business.
 However, if the business had a potential future that might repay the funds, Littleton may not be very helpful as it is difficult for courts to determine whether a debt is a run of the mill breach of contract, or an embezzlement of funds.

-These cases establish that creditors with a debt owed by an individual or corporation where a fraudulent transfer occurred should promptly consult a bankruptcy attorney if their debtor files for bankruptcy protection.
+These cases establish that creditors with a debt owed by an individual or corporation where a fraudulent transfer occurred should promptly consult a skilled bankruptcy attorney if their debtor files for bankruptcy protection.

 Special thanks for Bankruptcy Debtor’s Counsel Ori Blumenfeld for inspiring this blog post.